Friday, December 31, 2021

 Upon arriving, instead of walking right in we had to join a long line of ticket-holders that snaked around the corner, down the street and around another corner in order to show proof of vaccination and a photo I.D. at the door.
 Everyone wore masks, even in the orchestra, except for the musicians playing wind instruments who of course could not.
 (I sure hope none of those floutists had Covid.)

-Entering the building, we passed through a metal detector, airport-style, and hand over our purses for inspection.
+Entering the building, we had to pass through a metal detector, airport-style, and hand over our purses for inspection.
 Right away I got in a bad mood.

 The concession stand, which normally did a rousing business during Intermission selling coffee, wine, cookies, nuts and candy, was closed.
 Signs warned that no outside food or drink, including water, could be brought in.
 Today there was no Intermission, I suppose to reduce the interaction between attendees.